 Third, Ask a Manager, subject-matter expert, or leader to check your work and to give you explicit feedback.

-After completing a project or task, ask someone qualified to look over your work to give you feedback about what you could do better next time.
+After completing a project or task, ask someone qualified to look over your work to give you feedback.
+So you can do better next time.
 You will want to follow the rules and make sure that you did your work correctly.
-This will give you the chance to get specific feedback about the work you‟ve done.
+This will give you the chance to get specific feedback about your work.
 Doing this will improve your accuracy and improve your chances of improvement on future tasks.

 The final secondary step is to Refer Back to the Instructions or the guidelines.